yh54321/react-pokerchip/README.md

 ## disabled : boolean
 #### Default value: `undefined`
 Styles chip as 'disabled', by making chip transparent and setting `cursor` to `not-allowed`.
 Does not affect `onClick` functionality

-# Styling
-Styling can be added or modified through the `.pokerchip` CSS class